Sign Up for PBC News

 David Morrell Bio

 Unbeaten super middleweight David Morrell Jr. is proof that the future is now.
-The well-schooled, heavy-handed Morrell is closing in on a world title just two fights into his professional career.
+The well-schooled, heavy-handed Morrell is widely considered boxing's next star and pound for pound great.

 The Street Fighter